tamanna-hash/tamanna-hash/README.md

 ### 🤔 Focused on: Writing clean, scalable code

-### ⚡ Fun fact: Coding all day doesn’t stop me from skating to stay active
+### ⚡ Fun fact: Coding all day doesn’t stop me from skating and traveling to stay active